paulvi/dsa-ecosystem/README.md

 1. Protocol connectors: Access key protocol functions directly.
 2. Auth connectors: Update permissions of the smart accounts.
 3. Use case specific connectors: Execute higher level use cases that cannot be done or expensive with stringing basic functions.
-4. Instant liquidity pools connectors<sup>*</sup>: Access the short term liquidity pool for features that require asset porting, or "flash loans" for example, porting debt positions, interest payment minimization or yield maximization.
+4. Instapool connectors<sup>*</sup>: Access the native short term liquidity pool for features that require asset porting, or "flash loans" for example, porting debt positions, interest payment minimization or yield maximization.

-<sup>*</sup> Liquidity pools is free to use.
+<sup>*</sup> Liquidity pools is not launched at the moment.
+It will be free to use.

 ### Casting Spells
-For example, to build the protocol bridge to migrate debt from Maker To Compound, the DSA will `cast` the following sequence of connector functions
+For example, to build the protocol bridge to migrate debt from Maker To Compound, the DSA will `cast` the following `spell`, which denotes a sequence of connector functions that achieve a given use case.

-- Instapool: Access liquidity
+1. Instapool: Access liquidity
-- Maker: Payback DAI
+2. Maker: Payback DAI
-- Maker: Withdraw ETH
+3. Maker: Withdraw ETH
-- Compound: deposit ETH
+4. Compound: deposit ETH
-- Compound: borrow DAI
+5. Compound: borrow DAI
-- Instapool: Return liquidity
+6. Instapool: Return liquidity

-These are called `spells`, which denote a sequence of connector functions that achieve a given use case.

-### Adding New Connectors
-(give examples of guidelines)
+Spells can be called from web2 code (or just the chrome console).
+They can also be called by someone who has the right permissions delegated to them by the main account.

 ## Permission Modules

-(explain auth modules)
+- types of permission modules
+- examples of casting permission (and what it enables)

+## Coming Up
+- Getting started guide
+- Security considerations
+- Connector docs
+- Permission module docs
+- More spell examples